Reveal (R.E.M. album): Chorus side

 Michael Stipe initially worried that "Disappear" plagiarized Radiohead's "How to Disappear Completely", leading him to contact frontman Thom Yorke (pictured in 2001).

-The album's opener, "The Lifting", was written as a prequel to "Daysleeper" and features the same character.
+The album's opener "The Lifting" was written as a prequel to "Daysleeper," and features the same character.
 David Buckley, author of R.E.M Fiction: An Alternative Biography, states that the song references psychic and spiritual healing programs while relating to themes of self-improvement and self-help.
 The song includes a guitar solo in which Buck uses an e-bow, while Buckley compares its "mantric" drum figure to that of The Beatles' "Tomorrow Never Knows".
-The final version of "The Lifting" is a "funkier" arrangement devised by the band after its earlier arrangement was deemed too similar to "All the Way to Reno".
-Johnny Black lists "I've Been High" among the album's "gorgeously atmospheric ballads", while Buckley considers it to be "solemn, stately and emotional", with "subtle dance textures and beats" beneath Stipe's vocal.
+The final version of "The Lifting" is a "funkier" arrangement devised by the band after its earlier arrangement was deemed too similar to "All the Way to Reno."
+Johnny Black lists "I've Been High" among the album's "gorgeously atmospheric ballads" while Buckley considers it to be "solemn, stately and emotional," with "subtle dance textures and beats" beneath Stipe's vocal.
 Stringfellow considered the song to be the "masterwork" of the record, as he felt it "push[ed] the boundary of what defines [R.E.M.] musically."
-For "All the Way to Reno (You're Gonna Be a Star)", Stipe wrote lyrics from the point of view of, according to Buckley, "an aspirant female on the road to fame."
+For "All the Way to Reno (You're Gonna Be a Star)," Stipe wrote lyrics from the point of view of, according to Buckley, "an aspirant female on the road to fame."
 Buck has noted an "ironic" element to the lyrics.
-Black considers the song one of R.E.M.'s "most lush and blatantly commercial pieces of work", while Buckley has noted its "echoes of old-style R.E.M. rootsiness."
-Buck has cited the song as an example of a track whose creation was spurred by his purchase of a new instrument, in this case a glockenspiel.
+Black considers the song one of R.E.M.'s "most lush and blatantly commercial pieces of work," while Buckley noted its "echoes of old-style R.E.M. rootsiness."
+Buck cited the song as an example of a track whose creation was spurred by his purchase of a new instrument, in this case a glockenspiel.
 In the liner notes to the band's compilation album In Time: The Best of R.E.M.
 1988–2003, Buck stated the song was intended as a "sick tribute" to songwriter Jimmy Webb, citing the use of six-string bass guitar and the song's "semi-rococo chord changes" as examples of Webb's influence.
 Mills has named the song's bassline as one of his favorites and has stated it consists of the first lines he played once he heard Buck's guitar parts.